arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 }
 ```

-Upload the sketch from above to the Nicla Sense ME.
+Upload the sketch from above to the Nicla Sense ME using the Arduino IDE.

 ### Arduino IoT Cloud Setup